TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 5/1 Kings 5.3.md

 ---

-Thou knowest how that David my father could not build a house for the name of Jehovah his God for the wars which were about him on every side, until Jehovah put them under the soles of his feet.
+"You know how that David my father could not build a house for the name of Yahweh his God for the wars which were about him on every side, until Yahweh put them under the soles of his feet.